Travelgate/documentation/kb/faqs/glossary.md

 A unique identifier or code provided by a client (such as a travel agency) to track bookings or transactions within their own systems.

 - **Code**
-A unique identifier assigned to specific entities, such as hotels, rooms, or services, used to differentiate them in the system.
+A unique identifier assigned to specific entities, such as hotels, rooms, or accesses, used to differentiate them in the system.

 - **Commercial Agreement**
 A formal contract between two parties outlining the terms of their business relationship, including pricing, commissions, and services provided.